 If you had only one option to back up your files, we would definitely recommend signing up for an online backup service.
 The advantages and flexibility you get from such services outweigh those you get from external hard drives.

 to get the latest on new releases and more.

 The good thing is you do not have to rely on just a single backup.
 We recommend you back up on an external hard drive, using Time Machine (if you are working on a Mac) or Genie Backup (if you are working on Windows), and use an online backup service as an additional backup layer.

+If you are unsure which provider to choose, we highly recommend having a look at our comparison chart or reading some of our backup reviews.
 Tell us your opinion!
 Which backup do you use: backup on an external hard drive or an online backup service?
 We’d love to hear your experience.